 4. Brattleboro VT

-Brattleboro is a gorgeous town.
-It's New England's most supportive art centric enclave.
-Artists settled in Brattleboro to escape the high rents of New England's major cities, while still remaining close.
+Brattleboro is a gorgeous and artsy town on the East Coast.
+It’s New England’s most supportive art centric enclave.
+Artists settled in Brattleboro to escape the high rents of New England’s major cities, while still remaining close.

 Brattleboro’s downtown has been revitalized.
 It’s now full of art galleries, upper story artist studios, and a broad array of art events.
 The Brattleboro Art Museum in housed in a restored railroad depot.
 It presents 8 exhibitions annually.